nabijaczleweli/cargo-update/README.md

 ### Usage

-`cargo install-update -a` - check for newer versions and update all installed packages.
+`cargo install-update -a` — check for newer versions and update all installed packages.

-`cargo install-update crate1 crate2 ...` - check for newer versions and update selected packages, will not install new packages.
+`cargo install-update crate1 crate2 ...` — check for newer versions and update selected packages, will not install new packages.

+For more information and examples see the [manual](https://rawcdn.githack.com/nabijaczleweli/cargo-update/man/cargo-install-update.1.html).

+`cargo install-update-config -t unstable -f feature1 -d false crate` — when building crate, do so with the unstable toolchain with feature1 and no default features.

-For more information and examples see the [manpage](https://rawcdn.githack.com/nabijaczleweli/cargo-update/man/cargo-install-update.1.html).
+For more information and examples see the [manual](https://rawcdn.githack.com/nabijaczleweli/cargo-update/man/cargo-install-update-config.1.html).

 #### Self-update